karlpolen/real_estate_underwriting/reg_sens.md

 ## F-statistic: 60.29 on 1 and 19 DF,  p-value: 2.604e-07
 ```

 Note the standard error of the residual is $2.783.
 You could use that as the estimate of the one sigma standard error on your estimate of base case rent.
 Rounding to $3 for that estimate, your range on rent for sensitivity would be 20, 23, 26, 29 and 32.
 This is a bit narrower than what you used.
-As Paige noted, unless you remove the trend the volatility in rent estimates is exaggerated.
+Unless you remove the trend the volatility in rent estimates is exaggerated.
 The regression analysis does this for you.

 Note the slope of the regression shows rental increase $.7787 per year.
 On a base case rent of $26, this is a growth rate of 2.99%.
-That's pretty close to what you used.
+That's pretty close to what was used.

 However, the standard error on this growth is only $.1004 per year.
 So, the two sigma confidence interval on rental growth based on this regression analysis is from 2.22% to 4%.
 This feels too narrow to me.